alipannu12121/icp/intl.en-US/Before ICP Filing/Overview.md

 ## Read and understand the MIIT ICP regulations {#section_17y_evw_1bg .section}

 The Ministry of Industry and Information Technology \(MIIT\) has different regulations and requires different documents for ICP filing applications in different provinces, autonomous regions, and municipalities of China.
-We recommend that you read and understand the [MIIT ICP regulations](https://beian.aliyun.com/?spm=a2c4g.750001.765261.5.GoB9kU#MapDataContainer) of different provinces, autonomous regions, and municipalities, or you can learn about the regulations on [http://www.beian.miit.gov.cn](http://www.beian.miit.gov.cn).
+We recommend that you read and understand the [MIIT ICP regulations](https://beian.aliyun.com/?spm=a2c4g.750001.765261.5.GoB9kU#MapDataContainer) of different provinces, autonomous regions, and municipalities, or you can learn about the regulations on [http://www.beian.miit.gov.cn](http://www.beian.miit.gov.cn) \(available in Chinese only\).

 ## Prepare and check the website domain name {#section_qjf_lxl_zdb .section}